Shanetou/shan-lab-wanting-liking-task/README.md

-# shan-lab-warmth-amygdala-task
+# shan-lab-wanting-liking-task
-Warmth amygdala task for the SHAN Lab
+Wanting-liking task for the SHAN Lab